caithmac/upsc-digitalgarden/src/site/notes/UPSC/Criticism of Plato.md

 - Control over all aspect of life.
 - No one is above ruler.
 - All rights belong to him.
+- Monopoly of trades.
+- Principal of class rule and class privileges.
 - [[Philosopher King|Philosopher King]] is holding final knowledge
 - His ordinance are not mightier than knowledge
 - He is above all laws; even laws made by him or her.
 - [[Philosopher King|Philosopher King]] restrict everyone to remain in their domain and release order to follow it.
 - Against democracy.

+## Criticism
+- Commentary with Popper and against him.
+- Bertrand Russell calls Plato a totalitarian.
+- Levinson in support of Plato

+## Conclusion

+</div></div>